splitwise/TokenAutoComplete/README.md

 preventFreeFormText(false);
 ```

 * Get the string value of the text content of the view, including reasonable string representations of the tokens.
-If `getContextText` is not using an acceptable string representation of the token, you can overrid `tokenToString` to change how the token is represented.
+If `getContextText` is not using an acceptable string representation of the token, you can override `tokenToString` to change how the token is represented.
 ```java
 getContentText();
 ```